Call (888) 883-2483

 If You Served at Fort Mcclellan in Alabama, You Might Have Been Exposed to Toxic Chemicals and Radiation.

 The Fort McClellan military installation in Alabama was first used in World War I as a training base for United States troops.
 Later, the installation became a storage space for a host of toxic chemicals, including the notorious herbicide Agent Orange.
-Along with other volatile substances like uranium and nerve gas, Agent Orange was stored at Fort McClellan in large quantities and later widely used during the Vietnam War to destroy foliage and crops, leading to widespread exposure and long-term effects for Vietnam vets.
+Along with other volatile substances like uranium and nerve gas, Agent Orange was stored at Fort McClellan in large quantities and later widely used during the Vietnam War to destroy foliage and crops, leading to widespread exposure and long-term effects for Vietnam Vets.

-The dangerous substances at Fort McClellan leaked into the installation’s water supply and surrounding terrain, making anyone serving on the base susceptible to exposure.
+The dangerous substances at Fort McClellan leaked into the installation’s surrounding terrain, making anyone serving on the base susceptible to exposure.
 Exposure to any of the substances stored on the installation could seriously impact a soldier’s health in the long-term, and more than half a million troops have had verified exposure to dangerous substances from serving at Fort McClellan.

 How the VA Rates Disabilities

-The VA grants varying levels of disability benefits to Veterans based on how the disabilities limit the individual Veteran.
-Disability benefits are given based on your disability rating, a number from 0 to 100.
+The VA grants varying levels of disability benefits to Veterans based on how the disabilities limit the Veteran.
+Disability benefits are given based on your disability rating, a percentage from 0 to 100.
 If you are suffering from multiple conditions, your disability rating is likely to be higher as the ratings get combined.
 A 100% disability rating is typically given to Veterans with extremely severe disabilities or who are ineligible for employment.